 Addressing your mail correctly

-Typically, the address should be written in three lines:
+- Add the address in three to four lines:

-- For international mail, the country name should be in capitals on the bottom line
+For international mail, the country name should be written in capitals on the bottom line.

 Helpful hints for addressing envelopes